-The sliders at the bottom of each news page let you choose what to read in a deliberate and thoughtful rather than impulsive and manipulable way.
+The sliders let you choose what to read in a deliberate and thoughtful rather than impulsive and manipulable way.
 There are four kinds of sliders:

 What topic mix do you want?

-Each page shows a topic (say “Crime & Justice”) and subtopics (say “Crime”, “Civil Liberties”, etc.) with a slider for each.
-The green background shows what fraction of the total news flow out there is about each subtopic, and you can use the sliders to adjust whether you’d like more or less than that.
+Each page shows a topic (say “Crime & Justice”) and subtopics (say “Crime”, “Civil Liberties”, etc.).
+A pie-chart shows how what fraction of your news feed is about each subtopic, and also the corresponding fractions (marked “baseline”) in the total news flow out there.
+Sliders let you to adjust these pie slices, i.e., let you curate your feed to have the mixture of topics you want.
 This affects the ordering of the subtopics and also the news mix at the top and elsewhere on the site.
-Click the update button to see things change.

 What spin do you want?